-The required elements and responses need to be in the operative note.
+The required elements and responses must be in the operative report of record.
 It can be part of your standard operative note or embedded into your narrative operative report, but the synoptic section must be distinct and have all the required elements/responses together in synoptic format.
 A uniform synoptic reporting format should be used by all surgeons at the facility.